From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we first introduce the experimental set-up and then describe the experimental results.
-After that, we analyze the experimental results and discuss the derived insights for practitioners on using the \system platform for their specific data-intensive applications, which is imperative to the data management research community in setting its foot in food computing and starting to play an active role.
+In this section, we introduce the experimental setup and analyze the experimental results.
+After that, we analyze the experimental results and discuss the derived insights for practitioners on using the \system platform for their specific applications.